1. About

 3. Annual Public Meeting

-Thank you to everyone who joined the Canada Council’s APM in person and virtually on March 27, 2024.
-During the event, Jesse Wente, Chair of the Board, and Michelle Chawla, Director and CEO of the Council, shared insights on Canada’s arts scene, highlights of upcoming initiatives and updates on the Council’s 2021–2026 strategic plan.
-A question-and-answer period followed, moderated by Yves-Gérard Méhou-Loko, Secretary-General of the Canadian Commission for UNESCO.
+Jesse Wente, Chair of the Board, and Michelle Chawla, Director and CEO of the Council, will share insights on Canada’s arts scene, an overview of upcoming initiatives and updates on the Council’s strategic priorities.

 Did you miss the 2024 APM?